Al-Shawkani: Biography

 The Imam of Yemen Mansur Ali appointed al-Shawkani as the Chief Qadi of Yemen in 1795, an office he held until his death.
 He made a powerful critique of Zaydism, arguing that many Zaydi theological and legal doctrines have no basis in Scriptures.
 Meanwhile, Zaydis believed that their Imams of Ahl al-Bayt (Prophetic family) had stronger authority than the Sunni Hadith collections; which was the heavy focus of al-Shawkani's approach.
 Zaydi doctrines also stipulated that unjust rulers be removed and replaced by a just Imam, through force, if necessary.
 In contrast, al-Shawkani supported the Quietist Sunni doctrine that necessitated obedience to rulers, even the unjust who lacked qualifications.
 Hence, the ruling Qasimid dynasty of Yemen supported scholars like al-Shawkani who legitimized their dynastic rule.

 As chief judge from 1795 until 1834, al-Shawkani implemented his reformist project with state-backing and placed many of his students in positions of influence, who subsequently carried on his legacy into the 21st century.
-During the 1796 and 1802 street clashes between Sunni traditionists and Zaydi Shi'is, al-Shawkani was able to convince the Qasimid rulers to side with the Sunnis.
+During the 1796 and 1802 street clashes between Sunni traditionalists and Zaydi Shi'ites, al-Shawkani was able to convince the Qasimid rulers to side with the Sunnis.
 He also campaigned for the 1825 execution of the Zaydi scholar Ibn Hariwa who criticised al-Shawkani's Sunnification efforts and state policies.
 Due to the official patronage of al-Shawkani and other Sunni scholars, Zaydi clerics were unable to stop the spread of Hadith-centric approach of al-Shawkani and his students; who upheld the authority of Sunni Hadith over the opinions of Zaydi Imams.
 Hence, the Zaydis viewed al-Shawkani as seeking to undermine Zaydism by creating a sect modelled on the Ahl al-Hadith school.

 Acting as al-Mansur's secretary, Shawkani would often correspond with the leaders of the Emirate of Diriyah between 1807 and 1813.
 Defending the Saudi rulers, ash-Shawkani refuted the allegations that they were from the Khawarij since they followed Muhammad ibn Abd al-Wahhab who learned Hadith from the scholars of Medina and they campaigned against superstitious beliefs prevalent in Najd acting upon the views of the Hanbali scholars Ibn Taymiyyah and Ibn Qayyim al-Jawziyya.
 The reform efforts of ash-Shawkani throughout the 39 years of his tenure as Chief Judge would fundamentally transform the religious landscape of Yemen.
 By his death in 1834, the Qasimid rulers had fully turned from Hadawi principles to embrace Sunni-style traditionism.